 Cost of Direct Benefits to Donors - The costs of special events that represent a direct benefit to donors are separately reported.
-For the year ended June 30, 2022, the amount totaled \$58,940.
+For the year ended June 30, 2023, the amount totaled \$62,644.

-Refundable Advance - In February 2021, ICF received \$192,492 under the Paycheck Protection program (PPP).
+Refundable Advance - ICF received \$192,492 under the Paycheck Protection program (PPP).
 The PPP was established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
-This amount has been recorded as a refundable advance at June 30, 2022 and will be recorded as revenue when the PPP loan is forgiven, which occurred subsequent to year-end in September 2022.
+The PPP loan was forgiven during the year and is recorded as contribution on the statement of activities for the year ended June 30, 2023.

-Economic Injury Disaster Loan - The has Foundation received \$2,000,000, and the Garden received \$150,000 towards Economic Injury Disaster Loan (EIDL) under the Disaster Recovery Loan Program from the Small Business Administration.
+Economic Injury Disaster Loan - The Foundation received \$2,000,000, and the Garden received \$150,000 towards Economic Injury Disaster Loan (EIDL) under the Disaster Recovery Loan Program from the Small Business Administration.